-One or two $500 scholarships will be awarded annually depending upon sponsorship funding and number of applicants.
+This highly competitive scholarship awards selected candidates $500 – $1,000 annually depending upon sponsorship funding and number of applicants.
+The scholarship may also include a travel award to assist the recipient(s) with travel to a Southern Division AFS meeting.
 The recipient(s) of the Robert M. Jenkins Memorial Reservoir Research Scholarship receive a check and will be recognized at the Spring SDAFS business meeting.
 The awards will be made directly to the student and not the student’s educational institution.
 It can be used for any aspect of graduate education including, but not limited to, tuition, textbooks, equipment, travel or living expenses.
 It is not intended to replace any funding obligated to the student.

 Scholarship Application Process:

 - Application materials must be received by close of business December 1.
 This includes the Application Form and associated documents and letter of recommendation.
 Application materials should be submitted via email to Jeremy.Shiflet@ky.gov.
 Please contact Jeremy to make other arrangements for application material delivery, if necessary.
 The RC scholarship committee chair will distribute the application packets to the review committee.

 - Provide a copy of your research proposal which indicates relevance to reservoir fisheries science in the southeastern United States.

 - Provide a letter of introduction and recommendation from the applicant’s major professor or faculty advisor.
 This letter should state how long and in what capacity they have known the applicant.
 In addition, the letter should address the applicant’s promise as a future fisheries scientist.
 It should be submitted via email to the scholarship committee chair (see info above).